OddCommon/oddcommon-code-test/README.md

   - Any assets that should be considered static and don't need to be hashed at compile time.
 - scripts
   - `components`
-    - Repeated and shared components from the app.
+    - Repeated and shared components from the app
-  - `store`
+  - `data`
-    - Global State.
-You can access via `import useStore from "@store"`
-  - `views`
+    - Where data lives
-    - A view is a collection of components and will typically be a wrapper for a page or a larger component on a page.
   - `index.jsx`
-    - Where things get started.
+    - Where things get started
   - `styles`
-    - `_fonts.scss` - Font imports & base styles.
+    - `_fonts.scss` - Font imports & base styles
-    - `_mixins.scss` - Useful mixins, expand this if needed.
-    - `_typography.scss` - Global type styles
-    - `_utils.scss` - Should not generate styles but act as a proxy for vars & mixins.
-      - Import into your components using `@import '@cssUtils'`
-    - `_vars.scss` - Variables
     - `index.scss` - Global Styles

-## 👮‍♀️ Rules

-We try not to be too heavy handed with opinions but there are some basic rules to follow:

-- Anything that is repeated more than once should be turned into a component.
-- Use SCSS modules for styles

-  - The only global styles you should be using are type styles for tags and basic elements.
-  - When importing use `import Styles from './index.module.scss`

-- Keep ALL requests ( axios / fetch ) in the store, a component and view should be responsible for presentation layer only.

-- Documentation and comments are highly encouraged.

-- Don't be clever.
-As fun as a cool one liner is, your code should be made for other humans.